-Life for the typical Okinawan peasant, such as Kamada’s family, was tough.
-Historically, all of the family continued to work and support each other into old age.
-As Buettner puts it, “The idea of retirement never occurred to the Okinawan peasant.
+Life for the typical Okinawan peasant, such as Kamada and her family, was tough.
+Historically all of the family continued to work and support each other into old age.
+Buettner explains, “The idea of retirement never occurred to the Okinawan peasant.
 To this day there’s not a word for it in their language.”

 The comparatively young 75-year-old Tonino Tola, still actively working as a Sardinian shepherd, further illustrates the importance of having a purpose for living: “Without the animals and the work it takes to raise them, I would be sitting in my house doing nothing; I would have little purpose in life. . . .
 I like it when my kids come home and they find something here that I have produced.”

 How different this is than our usual experience in the Western world.
 Buettner does a good job of contrasting his own experience of American society with those he has observed in the Blue Zones.
 On a personal level we can all strive to maintain a purpose in life, but that becomes so much easier to achieve when living in family units and in a society where older people are valued, honored and respected.
-This is one area Buettner could have given more emphasis: the need to go beyond the action an individual can take and argue for a fundamental change at a deeper structural level of society—as clearly this is what is needed.
+One area that Buettner could have emphasized more is the need to go beyond the action an individual can take, because a fundamental change at a deeper structural level of society is ultimately what’s needed.

 The Value of Faith

-Buettner does argue effectively that, generally speaking, the faithful are healthier and happier than their counterparts.
+Buettner does argue effectively that, generally speaking, people of faith are healthier and happier than their counterparts.
 He points to research focusing on Seventh Day Adventists, among others, which offers several reasons for this.
-One factor is that church goers are less likely to engage in harmful behaviors such as smoking.
+One is that churchgoers are less likely to engage in harmful behaviors such as smoking.
 And along with a code of behavior comes the peace of mind that “right living” can bring.
-Again while this can be seen as a benefit to the individual, Buettner fails to make the link between the right behavioral standards and the impact upon wider society.
-A cohesive family unit that includes a place and purpose for the elderly and that values work and contributing is a basis for a different approach to life.
+Again, while this can be seen as a benefit to the individual, Buettner fails to make the link between the right behavioral standards and the impact upon wider society.
+A cohesive family unit that includes a place and purpose for the elderly, and that values work and contributing, is a basis for a different approach to life.
 It is outward-looking rather than just self-seeking.

-Another benefit of faith is that church services and daily meditation and prayer allow for self-reflection and stress relief resulting from the opportunity to unload a lot of the worries that many people carry around.
-Ironically, in Western societies these are often byproducts of the pursuit of material acquisition and the practice of competition over cooperation in an increasingly individualized society where selfish motives are considered acceptable.
-Unfortunately, it is often the case that, “more is less.”
+Another benefit of faith is that church services and daily meditation and prayer allow for self-reflection and stress relief, resulting from the opportunity to unload a lot of the worries that many people carry around.
+Ironically, in Western societies these are often byproducts of the pursuit of material acquisition and the practice of competition over cooperation in an increasingly individualized society where selfish motives are considered acceptable; it’s often the case that “more is less.”